 This resource delves into many aspects of the Jewish family, from our biblical forefathers, to marriage, parents, grandparents and siblings, we will learn of the impact of family Jewish history and civilisation, as well as encourage discussions on family values today.

-This unit guides us through Israel as a biblical promise, the land of hope, and its significance today.
-With videos, discussion points and even some ancient prophecies to discuss, through the perspective of Rabbi Sacks.
+This unit guides us through Israel as a biblical promise from God to the forefathers, as the land of hope, and through its full significance today.
+With videos, discussion points, and even some ancient prophecies to discuss, through the perspective of Rabbi Sacks.

 “A Letter in the Scroll…” This unit explores the notion of Jewish identity, both individually and nationally, using texts from Rabbi Sacks to develop an understanding of this important theme.